 While retaining an attorney after a car accident is optional, it’s highly recommended in order to maximize the value of your personal injury claim, negotiate fairer settlements with insurance companies and obtain compensation as soon as possible.

-Besides, the best car accident attorneys at the Law Offices of Howard Craig Kornberg offer free consultations to give you legal advice about your particular case.
+Besides, the best car accident attorneys at the Law Offices of Howard Kornberg offer free consultations to give you legal advice about your particular case.

 A rule of thumb is that victims of a motor vehicle crash in California generally recover two to three times as much as people who choose not to be legally represented when handling their claims.

 No matter what were the circumstances of your car crash, never admit fault at the scene of the collision.
 Let an experienced attorney determine fault and liability in your motor vehicle accident before jumping to conclusions.
 Besides, statements made at the scene can be used against you as evidence (for example, even if you weren’t at fault for the accident but said “I’m so sorry” in shock at the scene of the accident, this statement can significantly hurt your chances of winning a claim).

 #5: Don’t hesitate to file an accident report

 Don’t waste your time when it comes to filing an accident report if you’ve been injured in a car crash, as your claim may be forever barred from being brought to court.

 California’s statute of limitations for property damage after a car accident is three years from the date you’ve been injured, while for personal injury is two years.

 Not reporting your car accident promptly may hurt your chances of collecting damages.
 However, do not do it on your own: seek legal advice to find out what’s the best way to report your accident.

 #7: Negotiate with your insurance company